zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_ml/_next-steps.md

 # ================================================================================

 next_step_guidance: >
    Machine learning is a key feature of IoT devices.
 Connected devices must also be secure.
+Trusted Firmware-M is also integrated into the Open-IoT-SDK.
+Learn about this here.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

 recommended_path: "/learning-paths/microcontroller/avh_tfm"